Achievable logoAchievable logo

 Any transaction or event that results in any change to the individuals or entities with the power, directly or indirectly, to direct the management or policies of, or to vote more than 50 percent of any class of voting securities of, the investment adviser or federal-covered investment adviser as compared to the individuals or entities who had such power as of the date when the contract was first entered into, extended or renewed.

-In its most basic form, assignment would occur if an adviser handed over a client’s contract to a completely different firm.
-For example, let’s assume a client has ABC Advisers managing their assets.
-If the business was sold to XYZ advisers, assignment would occur once XYZ began managing ABC’s former clients.
-There’s nothing inherently unethical or illegal about assignment as long as it’s voluntary.
+In its most basic form, assignment would occur if an adviser transferred a client’s contract to a completely different firm.
+For example, assume a client has ABC Advisers managing their assets.
+If the business is sold to XYZ Advisers, assignment occurs once XYZ begins managing ABC’s former clients.
+Assignment isn’t inherently unethical or illegal, but it must be voluntary.
 If the client approves the assignment in writing, it complies with securities rules and regulations.
-Involuntary assignment of any form is unlawful.
+Any involuntary assignment is unlawful.

-Investment advisers structured as partnerships are consistently a focus for test questions on assignment.
-Many advisory firms are set up as partnerships, where two or more persons own, manage, and control the business.
-Assignment would occur if a majority (more than 50%) of the partnership structure changes.
+Investment advisers structured as partnerships are a common test focus for assignment.
+Many advisory firms are partnerships, meaning two or more persons own, manage, and control the business.
+Assignment occurs if a majority (more than 50%) of the partnership changes.

-For example, let’s assume Acme Advisory Partners is comprised of three partners: Robert, Denzel, and Jada.
-If Robert and Denzel sell their partnership interest to Sally, assignment has occurred.
-Two of the three (66%) original partners changed, resulting in a majority change.
-Even if the business (now comprised of Jada and Sally as the only partners) retains its original name (Acme Advisory Partners), written approval must be obtained from all clients to continue managing their accounts.
-Corporations could be subject to the same assignment rules if more than 50% of the voting shares change hands.
+For example, assume Acme Advisory Partners has three partners: Robert, Denzel, and Jada.
+If Robert and Denzel sell their partnership interests to Sally, assignment has occurred.
+Two of the three original partners (66%) changed, which is a majority change.
+Even if the firm keeps the same name (Acme Advisory Partners), it must obtain written approval from all clients to continue managing their accounts.
+Corporations can be subject to similar assignment rules if more than 50% of the voting shares change hands.

-Using the same example, let’s instead assume only Robert sells his interest to Sally.
-In this scenario, only one of the three (33%) original partners changed, resulting in a minority change.
-This adjustment would not be considered assignment, and only require written notification to clients within a reasonable amount of time.
+Using the same example, assume only Robert sells his interest to Sally.
+In that case, one of the three original partners (33%) changed, which is a minority change.
+This is not considered assignment, but it still requires written notification to clients within a reasonable amount of time.

 NASAA rules also prohibit the use of hedge clauses in advisory contracts: